-Impacts under No Action can best be described by the 2023-2024 Harvest Specifications EA.
-Under No Action, the NT_RCA and CCA would remain closed to fishing outside of that permitted in select areas (i.e., within 40 fm boundary of islands in CCA) or by select gear types (i.e., allowance for non-bottom contact hook-and-line style gears in the NT_RCA).
-Vessels would continue to be restricted from targeting healthy, underutilized stocks that inhabit the NT_RCA and CCA and have been closed off for over two decades.
-As described in Section 1.4.1, the NT_RCA and CCA were put into place to protect overfished species.
+No Action would continue to prohibit LEFG and IFQ gear switching vessels from utilizing legal non-bottom contact hook-and-line gears within their sectors (i.e., would need to declare into directed OA) to target rebuilt, underutilized groundfish stocks in areas closed for the past two decades for conservation.
+Vessels utilizing stationary vertical jig gear would be prohibited from using natural bait unless fishing under an EFP and would be required to fish a minimum of 50 ft off the bottom.
+In addition, vessels targeting Pacific halibut would continue to be restricted from accessing the NT_RCA.
+Impacts under No Action can best be described by Section 11 of the 2023-2024 Harvest Specifications EA analytical document where the impacts of allowing fishing within the 40 fm boundary of islands in the CCA and allowing the use of nonbottom contact gears inside the NT RCA were analyzed.
+As described in Section 2.1 of this document, under No Action, the NT RCA and CCA would remain closed to fishing outside of that permitted by the 2023-2024 Harvest Specifications in select areas or by select gear types.
+Certain vessels would continue to be restricted from targeting healthy, underutilized stocks that inhabit the NT_RCA and CCA and have been closed off for over two decades.
+The NT_RCA and CCA were put into place to protect overfished species.
 In 2022, all but one species (yelloweye rockfish) is rebuilt and other stocks such as canary, widow, yellowtail, and cowcod are underutilized by the non-trawl sectors.
 While initially put into place to protect shelf rockfish species, the NT_RCA and CCA also prohibited access to other stocks such as sablefish and other slope species in the deeper depths of the two closures.